yrom/index-tts/README.md

 5. Alternatively, you can enable `use_emo_text` to guide the emotions based on your provided `text` script.
 Your text script will then automatically be converted into emotion vectors.
+   It's recommended to use `emo_alpha` around 0.6 (or lower) when using the text emotion modes, for more natural sounding speech.
    You can introduce randomness with `use_random` (default: `False`;
    `True` enables randomness):